What is your WIDI use case?

-WIDI Jack - DIN MIDI + TRS MIDI + external power + changeable cables
+- WIDI Jack - DIN MIDI + TRS MIDI

-If you experience challenges selecting the right WIDI product, please take your time and read this blog.
-It starts with a simplified buyer's guide that will help you to select the right WIDI solution for your MIDI device.
+To make your decision process more convenient, check out this simplified buyer's guide.
+It will help you to select the right WIDI solution for your MIDI device.
 If this does not answer your question, feel welcome to read the remaining part of this blog and reach out to our support.

 Our first WIDI family member is WIDI Master.
 It is your 5-PIN MIDI DIN Bluetooth MIDI adapter.
 WIDI Master will need power from the MIDI device you connect it with.
 The standard MIDI OUT or THRU port delivers 3.3v or 5v through the 5-pin DIN MIDI socket.
 It is a standard as as suggested by the international MIDI Manufacturers Association.